 The best way to avoid catching the flu is by getting your flu shot.
 Before celebrating the holidays, make sure your children are up to date on their flu vaccine.
 If you’re hosting a family get-together, take steps to slow the spread of illness at the event.
 If one of your loved ones feels ill, ask them to stay home.

-Children age 5 and older are now eligible for the COVID-19 vaccine.
+Children aged 6 months and older are now eligible for the COVID-19 vaccine.
 The best way to lower your child’s risk of getting COVID-19 is to get them vaccinated.